Take control of your workers’ compensation costs

 - Reduce indemnity payments

-The Hanover claims offers several convenient options for reporting a workers’ compensation claim.
+The Hanover offers several convenient options for reporting a workers’ compensation claim.
 The Hanover also offers the option of additional service such as contacting the triage call center, which is staffed by an RN to direct care in the critical period just after a loss.

 Identify network providers